Patater/modern-cmake/examples/root-dict/README.md

 # Dictionary Example

 This is an example of building a module that includes a dictionary in CMake.
+Instead of using the ROOT suggested flags, we will manually add threading via `find_package`, which is the only important flag in the list on most systems.

 #### examples/root-dict/CMakeLists.txt
 [import:'main', lang:'cmake'](CMakeLists.txt)